jakobringler/blog/content/notes/ML Groom Deformer.md

 ![[notes/images/animate_to_pos.gif|400]]
 #### Quasi-Static Tet Simulation (Vellum)
-To simulate the main part of the fur I build a tet cage from the guides to then simulate the volume of the fur and how it deforms.
-This is very useful to not have to deal with guide/guide collisions and ensures correct layering of fur by design.
+To simulate the main part of the fur a tet cage is built from the guides to simulate the volume of the fur and how it deforms.
+This is very useful for avoiding guide-to-guide collisions and ensures correct layering of fur by design.

 ![[notes/images/guides_to_tets.gif|400]]